 According to Muira's related pattern (German, Gustav) this is most likely created when a piece of paper laid out on a flat surface is coated with a color.
 Then marbling brushes would be used to sprinkle color directly onto the surface causing the characteristic spots of dispersed (bleeding) ink to be absorbed into the paper.

-The primary colors for this example are black and yellow.
+The primary colors for this example are black, brown and green.

 |Collection Notes||This example is scanned from a book cover.|